1. Introduction

 URL(url, base)

-with url url and base source.
+with url url and base source site.

-5. Click source/destination pairs
+7. Click source/attribute-on pairs

-6. Six-bit decimal values
+8. N-bit decimal values

 The strings "00"